aleshaleksey/fansys23/02-base-rules.md

 ___
 #### Size category

-Size categories [diminutive, tiny, small, medium, large, huge, gargantuan, colossal] affect how much space an entity takes up on (and off) a battlefield, its reach, its AC, and potentially other things.
+Size categories [diminutive, tiny, small, medium, large, huge, gargantuan, colossal] affect how much space an entity takes up on (and off) a battlefield, its reach, its [HiT](#hit-threshold-hit), and potentially other things.
 Size rules are described in the ["Size Rules"](#size-rules-table) section below.

 ___
 #### Movement modalities

 Movement modalities are usually determined by race and special abilities.
-A creature WITH a movement modality may (or may not!) be able to move over other terrain with an ability check. this is covered in ["movement"](03-movement-exploration.md#local-and-global-movement) rules:
+A creature WITH a movement modality may (or may not!) be able to move over other terrain with an ability check.
+This is covered in ["movement"](03-movement-exploration.md#local-and-global-movement) rules:

 - **walk speed**: ground movement over horizontal-ish terrain.
 - **climb speed**: ground movement over vertical-ish terrain.